MicrosoftDocs/msix-docs/msix-src/desktop/managing-your-msix-deployment-enterprise.md

 ## Managing your MSIX app

-MSIX Packages have a comprehensiv set of controls that IT Pros can use to control their installation.
+MSIX Packages have a comprehensive set of controls that IT Pros can use to control their installation.
 IT Pros can dictate how and when MSIX apps can upgrade, downgrade or uninstall.
 MSIX packages also can be limited with inbox Windows services like AppLocker and Group Policies.

 ###	Prevent MSIX app installs through AppLocker